superalex-dev/superalex-dev/README.md

 - 🔭 I’m currently working on business and personal projects
 - 🌱 I’m currently learning Lua
-- 👯 I’m looking to collaborate on nothing atm
-- 🤔 I’m looking for help with nothing
 - 💬 Ask me about SQL
-- 📫 How to reach me: DM me
+- 📫 How to reach me: DM on Linkedin
 - 😄 Pronouns: He, Him

 ## 🧰Languages and Tools: